Ant-Brain/EfficientWord-Net/README.md

 ## Demo
-After installing the packages, you can run the Demo script inbuilt with library (ensure you have a working mic)
+After installing the packages, you can run the Demo script inbuilt with library (ensure you have a working mic).

 Command to run demo
 ```